wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests         October 2014

+   If the address of the client is within any of the networks in the cache, then the cached response MUST be returned as usual.
+If the address of the client matches multiple networks in the cache, the entry with the longest SCOPE NETMASK value MUST be returned, as with most route-matching algorithms.

+   If the address of the client does not match any network in the cache, then the Recursive Resolver MUST behave as if no match was found and perform resolution as usual.
+This is necessary to avoid suboptimal replies in the cache from being returned to the wrong clients, and to avoid a single request coming from a client on a different network from polluting the cache with a suboptimal reply for all the users of that resolver.

-   Note that every time a Recursive Resolver queries an Authoritative Nameserver by forwarding the edns-client-subnet option that it received from another client, a short SOURCE NETMASK in the original request could cause a sub-optimal reply to be returned by the Authoritative Nameserver.
+   Note that every time a Recursive Resolver queries an Authoritative Nameserver by forwarding the edns-client-subnet option that it received from another client, a short SOURCE NETMASK in the original request could cause a suboptimal reply to be returned by the Authoritative Nameserver.

    When the request includes a longer SCOPE NETMASK, the reply returned may still be cached as optimal for the ADDRESS and SCOPE NETMASK of the reply.
-This might still be sub-optimal for the original client.
+This might still be suboptimal for the original client.

-   To avoid this sub-optimal reply from being served from cache for other clients for which a better reply would be available, the Recursive Resolver MUST check the SCOPE NETMASK that was returned by the Authoritative Nameserver:
+   To avoid this suboptimal reply from being served from cache for other clients for which a better reply would be available, the Recursive Resolver MUST check the SCOPE NETMASK that was returned by the Authoritative Nameserver:

    o  If the SCOPE NETMASK in the reply is longer than the SOURCE
-      NETMASK, it means that the reply might be sub-optimal.
+      NETMASK, it means that the reply might be suboptimal.
 A Recursive Resolver MUST return this entry from cache only to queries that do not contain or allow a longer SOURCE NETMASK to be forwarded, or to queries originating from the network covered by the ADDRESS and SCOPE NETMASK..

    o  If the SCOPE NETMASK in the reply is shorter than or equal to the
       SOURCE NETMASK, the reply is optimal, and SHOULD be returned from